 By default, the metrics board does not display data for a second version.
 To display a second version in the chart, use the second dropdown below the chart.

 light blue dashed line — the metric's value for all versions at a specific time in the past

 For example, if you select to show a chart of the last 7 days, and you hover over August 30, then the light blue dashed line tells you the metric's value for all versions on August 23.

 You can view all traces for your app in the traces table, which is at the bottom of the Performance dashboard.
 The table groups each type of trace within an appropriate subtab.
 For example, all network request traces are listed under the Network requests subtab.

 The traces table displays the values for some top metrics for each trace, along with the percentage change for each metric's value.
 These values are calculated based on the selections of percentile and time range set at the top of the Dashboard tab.
 Here are some examples:

-If you select a percentile of 50% and a time range of Last 7 days, then the metric's value will be the median of collected data from the most recent day, and the percentage change will be the change since 7 days prior.
+- If you select a percentile of 90% and a time range of Last 7 days, then the metric's value will be the 90th percentile of collected data from the most recent day, and the percentage change will be the change since 7 days prior.

 You can sort the list of traces in each subtab by the metric's value or by the percentage change for a specific metric.
 This can help you quickly identify potential problems in your app.

 To view all the metrics and data for a specific trace, click the trace name in the traces table.
 The following sections of this page provide more details.